PayThePizzo/Laska-2077/README.md

 "FORCING CAPTURE - Pieces must capture if in a position to do so."

-"The Dama (promoted pawn) may capture only in the 4 diagonals if the adjacet is a foe's pawn and the next on the diagonal is free."
+"The Officer may capture only in the 4 diagonals if the adjacet is a foe's pawn and the next on the diagonal is free."

 "The pawn may capture only in the 2 diagonals forward if the adjacet is a foe's pawn and the next on the diagonal is free."

-"The Dama (promoted pawn) may move only in the 4 diagonals if it's free."
+"The Officer may move only in the 4 diagonals if it's free."

 "The pawn may move only in the 2 diagonals forward if it's free."